gold is used in electronics

 Cultural Significance and Symbolism

-In literature and mythology, gold often symbolizes wealth, success, and the ultimate prize.
 The search for gold has driven exploration, conquest, and innovation.
-Tales of lost cities of gold, such as El Dorado, continue to captivate imaginations, reflecting the enduring allure of this precious metal.
+Tales of lost cities of gold, such as El Dorado, continue to capture the imaginations of people everywhere due to the enduring allure of this precious metal.